Accelerating Certifiable Estimation with Preconditioned Eigensolvers: Experimental results

 Our first set of experiments is designed to study how the performance of Algorithm \ref{FastVerification_algorithm} depends upon (i) the eigenvalue gap $\gamma$ associated with the minimum eigenvalue $\algsmall{\lambda}(\cert)$ (cf.\ Sec.\ \ref{Related_work_subsection_on_symmetric_eigenvalue_methods}) and (ii) the dimension of $\cert$.

 To that end, we generate a set of suitable test instances using Algorithm \ref{test_matrix_generation_algorithm}.
-In brief, this method constructs a matrix $\cert$ by randomly sampling a weighted \emph{geometric random graph} $G$ on the unit square $[0, 1]^2 \subset \R^2$ \cite{Penrose2003Random}, forming its graph Laplacian $L(G)$, and then extending this matrix by a single row and column whose only nonzero value is the final element $-\gamma$ on the diagonal.
-This generative procedure is designed to capture several important properties of the certificate matrices arising in real-world instances of Problem \ref{verification_problem}, including: \begin{itemize} \item $\cert = L(G) + E$, where $L(G)$ is the Laplacian of a weighted graph $G$ and $E$ is a sparse matrix; \item A (spatial) \emph{locality}-based sparsity pattern typical of real-world measurement networks in robotics and CV \cite{Rosen2021Advances}; \item Variation in the measurement precisions in the network. \end{itemize} Finally, since $L(G) \succeq 0$ and $0 \in \Lambda(L(G))$ (as $L(G)$ is a graph Laplacian), it follows from \eqref{construction_of_test_matrix} that $\algsmall{\lambda}(\cert) = -\gamma$ and the eigenvalue gap is $\lvert -\gamma - 0 \rvert = \gamma$; that is, we can directly and \emph{deterministically} control the relevant eigenvalue gap $\gamma$ of the random test matrices $\cert$ sampled from Algorithm \ref{test_matrix_generation_algorithm}.
+In brief, this method constructs a matrix $\cert$ by randomly sampling a weighted \emph{geometric random graph} $G$ on the unit square $[0, 1]^2 \subset \R^2$ \cite{Penrose2003Random}, forming its graph Laplacian $L(G)$ \cite{Chung1997Spectral}, and then extending this matrix by a single row and column whose only nonzero value is the final element $-\gamma$ on the diagonal.
+This generative procedure is designed to capture several important properties of the certificate matrices arising in real-world instances of Problem \ref{verification_problem}, including: \begin{itemize} \item The sampled matrices are of the form $\cert = L(G) + E$, where $L(G)$ is the Laplacian of a weighted graph $G$ and $E$ is a sparse matrix; \item The topology of the graph $G$ captures the (spatial) \emph{locality}-based connectivity typical of real-world measurement networks in robotics and computer vision \cite{Rosen2021Advances}; \item There is variation in the weights of $G$'s edges (corresponding to the variation of measurement precisions in real-world measurement networks). \end{itemize} Finally, since $L(G) \succeq 0$ and $0 \in \Lambda(L(G))$ (as $L(G)$ is a graph Laplacian), it follows from \eqref{construction_of_test_matrix} that $\algsmall{\lambda}(\cert) = -\gamma$ and the eigenvalue gap is $\lvert -\gamma - 0 \rvert = \gamma$; that is, we can directly and \emph{deterministically} control the relevant eigenvalue gap $\gamma$ of the random test matrices $\cert$ sampled from Algorithm \ref{test_matrix_generation_algorithm}.

 For the following experiments we implemented Algorithm \ref{test_matrix_generation_algorithm} in Python, using the \texttt{random\_geometric\_graph} method in the NetworkX library to sample the graphs $G$, with default parameters\footnote{This choice of $r$ ensures that the sampled graphs $G$ are asymptotically almost surely connected as $N \to \infty$ \cite[Thm.\ 13.2]{Penrose2003Random}.} $r = 1.25 \sqrt{\log(N) / (\pi N)}$ and $W_{\textnormal{max}} = 10^3$, while varying $N$ and $\gamma$.
 As our baseline for comparison, we apply the Lanczos method to compute a minimum eigenpair of $\cert$.
 Both methods employ the relative-error convergence criterion: